$ cat ~/work/vani.case

 // Impact at a glance

-- - Global hotkey dictation that injects polished text into any active app without focus loss
+- - Hold-Fn dictation that injects polished text into any active app — no copy-paste, no app-switching

 // summary